 Conall Patton acts as an advocate and adviser in a broad range of commercial litigation and arbitration disputes.
 His areas of expertise include contract/commercial, energy, banking, jurisdiction and choice of law, professional negligence, commercial judicial review and competition law.
-In the most recent directories, he has been described as “one of the brightest juniors at the Bar whose name will one day be up in lights”.
-(Chambers UK Bar, 2016).
+In the most recent directories, he has been described as "One of the finest barristers that I have ever instructed at any level, Conall made silk this year and is destined to be a Star at the Bar" (Legal 500, 2020), “certainly destined for greatness” and “one of the absolute top-notch juniors” (Legal 500, 2018).
 He has previously been described as "a Laurence Rabinowitz of the future" (Chambers UK Bar 2012).

 In recent years, Conall has appeared in all divisions of the High Court, the Court of Appeal and the Supreme Court, as well as in large-scale arbitrations under a variety of institutional rules.
 He is regularly instructed as a member of a silk-led Counsel team, as sole advocate or alongside a more junior barrister.